vladbv/daily-coding-problem/README.md

  - set(key, value): sets key to value.
 If there are already n items in the cache and we are adding a new item, then it should also remove the least recently used item.
  - get(key): gets the value at key.
 If no such key exists, return null.
 Each operation should run in O(1) time.
+<h2>Problem 47</h2>
+This problem was asked by Facebook.

+You are given an array of non-negative integers that represents a two-dimensional elevation map where each element is unit-width wall and the integer is the height.
+Suppose it will rain and all spots between two walls get filled up.

+Compute how many units of water remain trapped on the map in O(N) time and O(1) space.

+For example, given the input [2, 1, 2], we can hold 1 unit of water in the middle.

+Given the input [3, 0, 1, 3, 0, 5], we can hold 3 units in the first index, 2 in the second, and 3 in the fourth index (we cannot hold 5 since it would run off to the left), so we can trap 8 units of water.

+<h2>Problem 48</h2>
+This problem was asked by Google.

+A knight's tour is a sequence of moves by a knight on a chessboard such that all squares are visited once.

+Given N, write a function to return the number of knight's tours on an N by N chessboard.